Bleak Night

-Bleak Night is a 2010 South Korean coming-of-age drama film written and directed by Yoon Sung-hyun.
+Bleak Night is a 2010 South Korean coming-of-age psychological drama film written and directed by Yoon Sung-Hyun.
 The film is about a father's search for answers following his son's death, and the shifting dynamics at play among three high-school friends.
 A Korean Academy of Film Arts graduation project by Yoon Sung-hyun, it received rave reviews and won several Best New Actor awards for Lee Je-hoon, as well as Best New Director for Yoon at the Grand Bell Awards and Busan Film Critics Awards.

 Plot

 Still mystified by his son's death, the father (Jo Sung-ha) of high school student Ki-tae (Lee Je-hoon) tries to track down his two best friends, classmates Hee-joon (Park Jeong-min) and Dong-yoon (Seo Jun-young), to try to find an explanation.
 Through Ki-tae's classmate Jae-ho, the father meets Hee-joon, who says he cannot help as he moved schools "weeks before what happened to Ki-tae."
 Afterwards, Hee-joon berates Jae-ho for giving his phone number to Ki-tae's father but Jae-ho tells him that Ki-tae "went crazy" after he moved away.
 Hee-joon manages to trace Dong-yoon and urges him to contact Ki-tae's father and provide some answers.
 In parallel, flashbacks to the time gradually reveal what really happened, starting with Ki-tae's needling and bullying of Hee-joon and the latter's response.